-In a systematic review, Kuc et al (2011) examined the literature on the predictive potential of first-trimester serum markers and of UAD velocity waveform assessment (Ut-A Doppler).
-Literature on the 7 most studied serum markers (ADAM12, fβ-hCG, Inhibin A, Activin A, PP13, PlGF, and PAPP-A) and Ut-A Doppler was primarily selected.
+In a systematic review, Kuc et al (2011) examined the literature on the predictive potential of first-trimester serum markers and of UAD velocity waveform assessment (uterine artery [Ut-A] Doppler).
+Literature on the 7 most studied serum markers (A-disintegrin and metalloprotease 12 [ADAM 12], free β-subunit of human chorionic gonadotropin [fβ-hCG], Inhibin A, Activin A, PP13, placental growth factor [PlGF], and pregnancy-associated plasma protein A [PAPP-A]) and Ut-A Doppler was primarily selected.
 In the selected literature, a combination of these markers was analyzed, and where relevant, the value of maternal characteristics was added.
 Measurements of serum markers and Ut-A Doppler were performed between week 8 + 0 and 14 + 0 gestational age (GA).
 Low levels of PP13, PlGF, and PAPP-A and elevated level of Inhibin A have been found to be significantly associated with the development of PE later in pregnancy.
 The detection rates of single markers, fixed at 10 % false-positive rate, in the prediction of early-onset PE were relatively low, and ranged from 22 % to 83 %.
 Detection rates for combinations of multiple markers varied between 38 % and 100 %.
 Therefore, a combination of multiple markers yields high detection rates and is promising to identify patients at high-risk of developing PE.
 However, the authors stated that large scale prospective studies are needed to evaluate the power of this integrated approach in clinical practice.

 In a prospective cohort study, Bezircioglu et al (2012) examined the diagnostic value of blood flow measurements in endometrial, myometrial and uterine vasculature by trans-vaginal Doppler ultrasonography in the differentiation of the neoplastic endometrial pathologies in women with post-menopausal bleeding.
 A total of 106 women who presented with post-menopausal bleeding were enrolled in this study.
 Endometrial thickness, pulsatility and resistance indices (PI and RI) of the uterine, myometrial and endometrial vasculature, endometrial histopathology were measured by trans-vaginal Doppler sonography.
 Dilatation and curettage were performed for all women.
 Sonographic and histopathological results were evaluated.
 Endometrial malignancy was diagnosed in 24 of the patients (22.7 %).
 Endometrial thickness was found to be higher in the patients with malign histopathology compared with the patients of benign histopathology.
 Statistically, uterine artery PI, RI, radial artery PI, spiral artery PI, and RI were also significantly lower in patients with malign histopathology.
 According to ROC curve analysis the endometrial thickness of 5 mm, uterine artery PI of 1.450, uterine artery RI of 0.715, radial artery PI of 1.060, and radial artery RI of 0.645 were defined as the cut-off points.
 In multi-variate regression model, only uterine artery PI was identified as independent determinant of malignant endometrium.
 The authors concluded that blood flow of uterine artery and also myometrial and endometrial vasculature displayed lower impedance in patients with malignant endometrium, but these lower indices are not already adequate for using as diagnostic tests.